zerolawtech/ZAP-Tech/docs/issuing-entity.rst

 Modules
 =======

-The issuer may use these methods to attach or detach modules to this contract or any associated token contract.
+Modules for token contracts are attached and detached through the associated ``IssuingEntity``.
+This contract itself is not directly modular, however any module that declares it as the owner may be attached to all the associated token contracts.

-See the :ref:`modules` documentation for more information on module functionality and development, as well as methods inherited by ``IssuingEntity``.
+See the :ref:`modules` documentation for more information on module functionality and development.

 .. _issuing-entity-modules-attach-detach: